-By observation, listening and questioning, coaches explore with clients their situation, values and beliefs.
-They work with clients to find ways in which they might achieve their aims and help them to set appropriate goals.
-By remaining supportive and non-judgmental, life coaches encourage clients to maintain motivation and commitment and to find ways of overcoming barriers and setbacks.
-They may challenge assumptions through constructive feedback, but do not tell clients what to do; their main aim is to empower clients to take control of their life by finding answers for themselves.
+By observation, listening and questioning, coaches explore with individuals their situation, values and beliefs.
+They work with people to find ways in which they might achieve their aims and help them to set appropriate goals.
+By remaining supportive and non-judgmental, life coaches encourage you to maintain motivation and commitment and to find ways of overcoming barriers and setbacks.
+They may challenge assumptions through constructive feedback, but do not tell what to do; their main aim is to empower individuals to take control of their life by finding answers for themselves.

 The principles of coaching can be applied in many different ways: it can be delivered face to face, in groups, or at a distance by telephone, Skype, email or instant messaging, with access to our wide range of downloadable Internet resources.

 Coaching can be used for various purposes, and it can be embedded in a variety of frameworks: